DevExpress/devextreme-cli/packages/devextreme-schematics/README.md

  Adds a DevExtreme app template to an Angular application.

 - [add-sample-views](src/add-sample-views)
- Adds sample views to an Angular application
+ Adds sample views to an Angular application.

 - [add-view](src/add-view)
- Adds a view to an Angular application
+ Adds a view to an Angular application.

 ## TypeScript Dependency & Global CLI Usage